Smacked in Madrid

 I didn’t know what to say, so I just started apologizing, “Perdón.
 Lo siento.
 Perdón.
 Discúlpame.
 Perdón.”
 No other words came to mind.
 I was just a couple hours off the plane, and already I was pissing off the locals.
 I didn’t want to burn my bridges just yet, so I just kept saying “perdón”.

 This seemed only to rile him up.
 I didn’t know, he might have been apologizing as much as I, but it also sounded kind of angry.
 He continued rambling as we walked away, hollering until we were out of earshot.
 To this day, I don’t know what he was saying, but if I had to guess, I’d say he was probably complaining about me being a fat American tourist.
 Or something like that.
-In any case, it was a weird start to my summer.
+In any case, getting smacked in Madrid was a weird start to my summer.